clarkgrubb/data-tools/doc/TOUR.md

     dos2unix
     unix2dos

-Tools are provided for finding the lines which two files share in common, or which are unique to the first file:

 <a name="set-op"/>
-## Set Operations
+## set operations

+*Data tools* are provided for finding the lines which two files share in common, or which are unique to the first file:

     set-intersect FILE1 FILE2
     set-diff FILE1 FILE2